wafibismail/cc_homework_1/cc_bad_code.md

 It can be implied that more than one "canvas" elements exists by looking at rmbtn's onclick function and how the global variable "canvas1" is named.

-It is important then to provide more information in the name so it can be more easily identified in other portions of the overall code.
+It is important then to provide more information in the name e.g. naming it mainCanvas or initialCanvas, so it can be more easily identified in other portions of the overall code.

 #### Solution

-Solution found in the other file, cc_clean_code.md
+Fixed code segment is in the other file, cc_clean_code.md

 ## Part 1b - Another problem with names